osshalakhina/HappyFarm/README.md

 # HappyFarm

-Caricatures and illustrations made in Adobe Photoshop for Happy Farm Business Accelerator.
+Caricatures and illustrations created in Adobe Photoshop and Adobe Illustartor for Happy Farm Business Accelerator.

 # Preview